q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 ### Route: `video_feed`
-As i stated earlier on the `index.html` there were 2 sources defined inside a `img` tag of each image.
+As I stated earlier on the `index.html` there were 2 sources defined inside a `img` tag of each image.
 One of them is `video_feed`.

 ```python
 @app.route('/video_feed')